openid/fapi/FAPI_2_0_Implementation_Advice.md

 ### DPoP Considerations

 1. DPoP operates at the application layer rather than the transport layer;
+2. DPoP only sender constrains part of the request (the HTTP method and URL), unlike MTLS which protects the entire request;
-2. DPoP requires cryptographic operations for each request, which may have performance implications;
+3. DPoP requires cryptographic operations for each request, which may have performance implications;
-3. DPoP introduces some protocol complexity, including HTTP request URL normalization and optionally server provided nonces;
+4. DPoP introduces protocol complexity, including HTTP request URL normalization and optionally server-provided nonces;
+5. DPoP library support is less mature than MTLS, and there is limited ecosystem deployment experience;
-4. DPoP is the only viable option for browser-based clients (MTLS only works practically for server to server communication).
+6. DPoP is the only viable option for browser-based clients (MTLS only works practically for server-to-server communication).

 ### MTLS Considerations

+1. MTLS performs both client authentication and sender constraining simultaneously, simplifying implementation for clients;
+2. MTLS sender constrains the entire request, not just specific elements;
-1. MTLS amortizes the cost of asymmetric cryptographic operations by performing them during the TLS handshake and reusing the connection;
+3. MTLS amortizes the cost of asymmetric cryptographic operations by performing them during the TLS handshake and reusing the connection;
+4. Self-signed certificates can be used for sender constraining; the binding to the access token is established at the token endpoint without needing to distribute certificates via JWKS;
-2. MTLS presents integration challenges at the transport layer, especially when operating at scale;
+5. MTLS presents integration challenges at the transport layer, especially when operating at scale;
-3. MTLS implementations may encounter interoperability issues with certificate handling, including:
+6. MTLS implementations may encounter interoperability issues with certificate handling, including:
    * Certificate aliases
-   * Self-signed certificates with JWKS
    * IP/SAN negotiation
    * DN matching for PKI;
-4. [RFC9440] provides additional guidance for MTLS implementations.
+7. [RFC9440] provides additional guidance for MTLS implementations.

 ### Selection Guidance

-MTLS makes more sense for closed ecosystems with existing PKI infrastrcture.
-All other implementations should consider selecting DPoP above MTLS due to the complexities of implementing the specification at the transport and application layers.
+Both DPoP and MTLS are valid choices for sender constraining, and each has trade-offs.

+MTLS may be more suitable when:

+* Operating in closed ecosystems with existing PKI infrastructure;
+* Simplicity for client-side implementation is a priority;
+* Full request protection is desired;
+* Mature library support is required.

+DPoP may be more suitable when:

+* Browser-based clients need to be supported (MTLS only works practically for server-to-server communication);
+* Transport layer integration for mutual TLS is impractical.

+Implementers should not use both DPoP and MTLS simultaneously for sender constraining.

 ## Access Token Size Considerations